+1. THIS AGREEMENT, made and concluded this day of, 2 0,

+between Springfield Park District known as the party of the first part, and

+(Contractor) his/their executors, administra tors,

+successors or assigns, kr own as the party of the second part.

-- 1. THIS AGREEMENT, made and concluded this day of , 20, between Springfield Park District known as the party of the first part, and (Contractor) his/their executors, administrators, successors or assigns, known as the party of the second part. - 2.
-WITNESSETH: That for and in consideration of the payments and agreements mentioned in the Project Manual hereto attached, to be made and performed by the party of the first part, and according to the terms expressed in the Bond referring to these present, the party of the second part agrees with said party of the first part at his/their own proper cost and expense to do all the WORK, furnish all materials and all labor necessary to complete the WORK in accordance with the Plans and Specifications hereinafter described and in full compliance with all of the plans of this agreement and the requirements of the Consultant and/or Springfield Park District under it. - 3.
-And it is also understood and agreed that the Project Bid Package and Contract Bond hereto attached, and the Plans for Springfield Rink Floors and Plant Replacement, are all essential documents of this Contract and are a part hereof. - 4.
-II WITNESS WHEREOF, the said parties have executed these presents on the date above mentioned.
+2. mentioned in the Project party of the first part, and these present, the party of his/their own proper cost labor necessary to comple Specifications hereinafter Id in consideration of the payments and agreem Manual hereto attached, to be made and perform according to the terms expressed in the Bond reference for the second part agrees with said party of the firm and expense to do all the WORK, furnish all material the WORK in accordance with the Plans and or described and in full compliance with all of the ements of the Consultant and/or Springfield Paragraphs. med by the eferring to rst part at terials and all e plans of this

+3. hereto attached, and the and agreed that the Project Bid Package and Co Plans for Springfield Rink Floors and Plant Repla of this Contract and are a part hereof.

+4. II WITNESS WHEREOF mentioned. e said parties have executed these presents on the date above

-For the OWNER Party of the First Part Signature:
+For the OWNER Signature:

-By: Derek Harms
+Party of the First Part By: Derek Harms

 Title: Executive Director

 For the CONTRACTOR Signature:

 Party of the Second Part (President, Party of the Second Part)

-Ву:
+By:

 Attest:

+Title

 (Clerk or Notary Public) Title:

-(Corporate Seal) (If a Co-Partnership) (SEAL) (SEAL) (SEAL)
+(Corporate Seal) (If a Co-Partnership) (SEAL)

+(SEAL)

+(SEAL)